usaid-cs/yesterday-i-learned/random.md

 1. Baked beans are stewed.
 Apparently [they go on toast](https://en.wikipedia.org/wiki/Full_breakfast#England).
 1. In Auschwitz there's [a camp called Canada](http://remember.org/jacobs/smallspoons), the land of plenty, where the dead's possessions (including gold teeth) are collected and recycled.
 1. The back of the [1p coin](https://en.wikipedia.org/wiki/Coins_of_the_pound_sterling) says penny, not pence (because pence is the plural of penny).
 When you have two of those pennies, you call it *tuppens*, and when you have three of them, [*thruppens*](https://en.wikipedia.org/wiki/Threepence_%28British_coin%29).
-1. Throughout the (first world) war only one ship was sunk by a U-boat while escorted by an aircraft (airship).
 1. Gastropubs are just pubs with better food and drinks.
 1. Annie (the one we try not to sexualise) is in The Disaster Artist.
 1. Any book containing the book of psalms can technically be called a [psalter](https://en.wikipedia.org/wiki/Psalter).
 Usually it requires the book of psalms to be the main book in the volume, though.